Skip to main content

 Before you can even add a checkbox to your list, you have to enable the checkbox feature (and the tab menu it's housed within).
 In this case, the checkbox feature is located within the Developer tab, which is a menu that isn't shown by default.
 You have to enable that menu first.
 Here's how:

 Step 1: Select the File tab in the top-left corner and then choose Options in the bottom-left corner of the next screen.
+(You may need to select More before you can see Options).

-Step 2: Click on Customize Ribbon.
+Step 2: Select Customize ribbon.

-Display the Developer tab to enable the checkbox feature (for MacOS)
+Display the Developer tab to enable the checkbox feature (for macOS)

-If you are working on Word in MacOS, you will also need to start by enabling the Developer tab.
+If you are working on Word in macOS, you will also need to start by enabling the Developer tab.
 However, the settings work a little differently.
 Here's what you need to do:

 Step 1: Open your Word doc.
 Look at the very top of the document window, where you will see icons for saving, printing, undoing, and going to the Word home page.
-Select the Small Menu Arrow on the right.
+Select the Small menu arrow on the right.

-Step 2: Select More Commands from the drop-down menu.
+Step 2: Select More commands from the drop-down menu.

-Step 3: You should now be in the Ribbon & Toolbar menu.
+Step 3: You should now be in the Ribbon & toolbar menu.
 Select Ribbon to reveal more options.

-Step 4: On the right side of the menu, you'll see the option to Customize the Ribbon.
+Step 4: On the right side of the menu, you'll see the option to Customize the ribbon.
 Scroll down here until you reach Developer at the bottom, and select it to enable this tab.

 Select Save.
 Exit out of the menu and you will now see the Developer tab in your Word document.